Z Score Calculator

 Use this Z table calculator to easily calculate the Z-score from a given raw score.
 Also computes areas under the normal curve (p-values) cut off by a given score.
 A table of Z scores and corresponding p-values is included, as well as the z score formula.
 Also calculates Z from p.

-- How to use the Z score calculator
+- Using the Z score calculator

 - What is a Z Distribution?